Bedil Masroor

 Bedil Masroor (Sindhi: بيدل مسرور بدوي; born 11 July 1947) is a PTV producer and a writer and singer of Sindhi poetry.

 Personal life and education

 Early life

 His father, Faqeer Ghulam Ali Masroor, was a Sufi poet who used to sing his own ‘kalam’.
 Masroor inherited this tradition from his father and began to write his own poetry.

 Education

-He attended primary school Kasai Muhalla, Shikarpur and Government High School Shikarpur.
-Masroor was born at Shikarpur and graduated from the University of Sindh.
+Masroor was born at Shikarpur and attended primary school Kasai Muhalla, Shikarpur and Government High School Shikarpur.
+He graduated from the University of Sindh.

 Kidnapping of son

 On 18 July 2023, his son Hans Masroor, 43, was kidnapped by people wearing police-like uniforms on Shahrah-e-Faisal outside his Trading Corporation of Pakistan (TCP) office in the FTC building.

 Background

 According to Bedil Masroor, his son left his office at 8:45pm in his car.
 Unknown people travelling in a white Vigo stopped him at Shahrah-e-Faisal and kidnapped him.
 Later, Bedil, filed a FIR at Saddar Police Station, Karachi.